dokku/prop/README.md

 cat $NAMESPACE/$KEY
 ```

+Key names can include forward slashes, which will be interpreted as a directory structure.

 When querying for a property, there is no guarantee that the value will be of the type expected.
 As such, users should take care to always interact with a given key using the correct commands.

 > For consideration: Should we serialize the value into json, such that we have something like: `{"type": "[key-value,list,set]" "value": "value here"}`?
 This would allow the interface to introspect on the type correctly, though at the cost of complicating the backend a bit more.